The Gallery Farm

 March 2026

-Preparation of SP Pastoral partner sites to allow controlled livestock flows.
+Preparation of SP Pastoral partner sites to enable controlled livestock flows.

 Paul’s Farm – Boundary & Internal Fencing